-In this episode of Trial Lawyer Nation, Michael is joined by Matthew Pearson, the plaintiff’s lawyer in the highly publicized first Zoom jury trial in the country.
+In this Trial Lawyer Nation podcast, Michael is joined by Matthew Pearson, the plaintiff’s lawyer in the highly publicized first Zoom jury trial in the country.
 They discuss the trial in detail including how Matthew’s case was selected, how a summary jury trial works, the jury selection process, case presentation, and what (if anything) Matthew would do differently.

 The episode begins with a discussion of Matthew’s background and how he became involved in the nation’s first Zoom jury trial.
 He specializes in first party insurance cases in construction defect from the property owner’s side.
 Michael notes this is different from most of his other guests, but Matthew identifies some parallels in what he does with other plaintiff’s lawyers.